Phi Mu: Philanthropy

 Phi Mu's interest in philanthropy is expressed in the first line of its Creed, "To lend to those less fortunate a helping hand," a guiding principle for Phi Mu.
 As the sorority sponsor for Children's Miracle Network Hospitals, Phi Mu is committed to raising more than $500,000 for the hospitals every year.
 The money raised and donated is used locally or to support one of the 170 Children's Miracle Network Hospitals nationwide.
-In total, Phi Mu has contributed over $21 million and many hours in an attempt to improve the quality of life for sick children and their families throughout the country.
+In total, Phi Mu has contributed over $21 million and many hours to improve the quality of life for sick children and their families throughout the country.
 Phi Mu has also established an annual "National Philanthropy Day" each October.